alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 ```
 4.88 ms ± 205 µs per loop (mean ± std. dev. of 30 runs, 100 loops each)
 ```
 Pretty fast - a mini-batch of 50 tridiagonal matrices of size 100x100 can compute gradients in approximately 5 milliseconds.
 Comparing it with approximately 35 milliseconds for full dense matrices - quite a speedup.
-For convenience, let's wrap our AutoGrad function class with a simple Python function:
+For convenience, let's wrap our autograd function class with a simple Python function:
 ```python
 def tridiag_eigvalsh(
         diag: torch.Tensor, off_diag: torch.Tensor, k: int